 “SteamOS combines the rock-solid architecture of Linux with a gaming experience built for the big screen.
 It will be available soon as a free stand-alone operating system for living room machines.”

-It’s no secret that Gabe Newell is that a fan of Microsoft’s Windows 8 or how they are approaching the PC gaming side of things and that he would love to move Gaming over to a Linux based environment if he could.
-However at the same time the PC gaming industry has always been dominated with the Windows OS.
-Combined with the lack of support from gaming and hardware companies with updated and drives, on can see that going with a Linux based OS could be be an uphill challenge.
-That said I surely hope that this gets an unlimited amount of steam (see what I did there?) behind the SteamOS as any movement for PC games only benefits the gamers and enriches the entire PC gaming industry.
+It’s no secret that Gabe Newell isn’t a fan of Microsoft’s Windows 8 or how they are approaching the PC gaming side of things and that he would love to move Gaming over to a Linux-based environment if he could.
+However, the PC gaming industry has always been dominated by Windows OS.
+Combined with the lack of support from gaming and hardware companies with updates and drivers, on can see that going with a Linux-based OS could be an uphill challenge.
+That said, I sure hope that this gets an unlimited amount of steam (see what I did there?) behind the SteamOS, as any movement for PC games only benefits the gamers and enriches the entire PC gaming industry.

 My take on this is SteamOS will be exactly what Nvidia’s Shield does and simply merges the SteamOS with the hardware and allows you to stream games from your Windows PC.
 That sounds great.
 Hopefully, this isn’t limited to resolution and gives us true HD resolution or at least 1080p.
 If I’m right on this, all you wireless network games better get ready to make sure you’re on at least 802.11 “N” or upgrade to a wired network… or run one very long Cat 5E / 6 cable to your living room or man caves.

 Bring it on, Valve, as you’ve piqued my interest.
 Also, we still have two more surprises from Valve, with only 47 hours to go for the next one.